Table of Contents

 Unfortunately this is not an option for irrigation systems without reservoirs, and both city and well water are likely to be affected by the alkaline soils before being pumped up above ground.
 If you harvest rainwater, however, that should have the more neutral pH which won't pull your soil alkalinity up.

 Therefore, it's prudent to begin adjusting your soil pH at least 6 months prior to planting if you have the time.
-It can often take years to acidify desert soil, so bear that in mind when prepping your soil.
+It can often take years to acidify soil, so bear that in mind when prepping your soil.

-While you can spray white vinegar on your soil to immediately decrease pH, it's rapidly broken down and not a lasting solution.
 The best way I've identified of adjusting your soil over time is with Elemental Sulfur.

-Understand though that elemental sulfur can take months or years as it breaks down to acidify your soil.
-Organics are often slow but completely worth it - get ahead of things and be patient with slow-working organic acidifiers and amendments.
+Organics are often slow - but completely worth it.
+Get ahead of things and be patient with slow-working organic acidifiers and amendments.

 Note - I do not recommend ammonium sulfate nor ammonium phosphate, neither of which are rated for organic gardens.
 It's Important to understand that these ammonium forms of nitrogen can seep into groundwater and contaminate it.
 This is especially true if applied to unplanted soil, or prior to a rainy season.